oktadev/okta-blog/_source/_posts/2022-08-19-build-crud-spring-and-vue.md

 ## Create a Vue JavaScript client

-From the project's root directory, use the Vue CLI to create a new application and navigate into the newly created `client` directory.
+Use the Vue CLI to create a new application from the project's root directory and navigate into the newly created `client` directory.
 Install the Vue CLI if you don't have it installed with `npm i -g @vue/cli`.

 ```bash
 vue create client